ethereum-optimism/monitorism/README.md

 ![7dab260ee38122980274fee27b114c590405cff2e5a68e6090290ecb786b68f2](https://github.com/user-attachments/assets/0eeb161b-923a-40fd-b561-468df3d5091d)

 The multisig monitor reports the paused status of the `OptimismPortal` contract.
-If set, the latest nonce of the configued `Safe` address.
+If set, the latest nonce of the configured `Safe` address.
 And also if set, the latest presigned nonce stored in One Password.
-The latest presigned nonce is identifyed by looking for items in the configued vault that follow a `ready-<nonce>.json` name.
+The latest presigned nonce is identified by looking for items in the configured vault that follow a `ready-<nonce>.json` name.
 The highest nonce of this item name format is reported.

 | `op-monitorism/multisig` | [README](https://github.com/ethereum-optimism/monitorism/blob/main/op-monitorism/multisig/README.md) |